aaron-613/solace-logging-config/README.md

 On AWS Linux, you'll need to install EPEL (extrams): `sudo amazon-linux-extras install epel -y`

-Then you can copy the syslog_ng conf file into `/etc/syslog-ng/conf.d` --or-- replace `/etc/syslog-ng/syslog-ng.conf`.
+Then you can copy the syslog_ng conf file into `/etc/syslog-ng/conf.d` --_or_-- replace `/etc/syslog-ng/syslog-ng.conf`.

 ## Logstash